victorblaga/joni-dep/README.md

 ### Philosophy
 Joni Dep doesn't believe in autowiring.
-He thinks it is evil for many reasons:
+He thinks it is a bad practice for many reasons:

  - It's too much magic, and Joni Dep has a hard time debugging his code when something goes wrong.
  - Joni Dep likes to have the freedom of changing his mind, but standard frameworks strongly guide him into sprinkling specific annotations all over his business-layer code, thereby locking him into a particular vendor.
 Once the annotations are there, it's impossible to change the dependency injection framework without touching the entire codebase.